numpattern/numpattern.github.io/aboutme.md

 My name is Harold Velasquez.
 I have the following qualities:

 - I have a B.Sc. in Geological Engineering from Peru
-- I definitevely enjoy going out to:
- * Camping
- * Jogging
- * Surfing
- * Traveling
- * Gym
- * Drinking a cold beer when it's hot out there
+- I definitevely enjoy going out to _camping, jogging, surfing, traveling, gym and drinking a good cold beer when it's hot out there_ .
 I mean not in that priority order because I love all of them.
 I am always opened to share experiences and try new things.

 What else do you need to know about me?